Mechanistic inference of stochastic gene expression from structured single-cell data: Leveraging Structured Data to Overcome Ambiguity

 \section{Leveraging Structured Data to Overcome Ambiguity}

-These challenges highlight that snapshot counts alone are often insufficient for reliable mechanistic insight. \citet{jiao2024WhatCanWe} point toward a resolution: while steady-state distributions may be indistinguishable, transient dynamics often differ distinctly.
-Therefore, resolving these inherent ambiguities requires richer experimental data that provides additional constraints.
+These challenges highlight that snapshot counts alone are often insufficient for reliable mechanistic interpretation. \citet{jiao2024WhatCanWe} point toward a resolution: while steady-state distributions may be indistinguishable, transient dynamics often differ distinctly.
+Resolving these inherent ambiguities thus requires richer experimental data to provide additional constraints.
 Information embedded in temporal dynamics, spatial organization, or the relationships between multiple molecular species measured simultaneously holds the potential to distinguish between mechanisms that appear degenerate in static measurements.
-Understanding how to leverage these structured data types requires careful construction of appropriate mechanistic models and robust methods to connect them with data, thereby pinpointing what information can be extracted.
+Leveraging these structured data types requires carefully constructing appropriate mechanistic models and robust methods to connect them with data and pinpoint what information can be extracted.
 Next, we will highlight recent case studies that exemplify successes in leveraging single-cell data structures for mechanistic insight.